 Since 2002, motionball has been helping change lives and minds across Canada.
-Through their fun-filled social and sport events, Special Olympics athletes and young professionals come together to celebrate inclusion, camaraderie, and friendship.
+Founded by Toronto's Etherington family, motionball's fun-filled social and sport events bring Special Olympics athletes and young professionals together to celebrate inclusion, camaraderie, and friendship.
 These events help grow the next generation of Special Olympics supporters and build inclusive communities throughout the country.

 motionball events also contribute significant fundraising income to the Special Olympics Canada Foundation, and have raised over $10 million net to help provide sport and competition programs to Special Olympics athletes.